Are Black Beans Healthier Than Pinto Beans?

 Beans are a great source of protein and fiber and have been staples of people’s diets for a long time.
-There are many different types of beans: kidney, black, and pinto beans, to name a few.
+There are tons of different types of beans: kidney, black, and pinto beans are just a few of the most popular choices.

 This blog will break down the differences between these two types of beans, from the basic information about the beans’ appearances to their nutritional benefits and shortfalls.